 Linguistically, the word “Sabbatical” finds its root in the Biblical term “Sabbath.”
 While it has a more broad application than our understanding of a weekly Sabbath, a Sabbatical is a period of time set aside for intentional rest and relaxation.
 More than simply being a vacation, you might think of a Sabbatical as a break from the normal grind for the specific purposes of refreshment and renewal.

-Join Pastor Zach, Pope Creighton, Justin (AKA Spice Daddy), and a rotation of different guys from the church for an unscripted-Bible-study every Wednesday night at 8 PM.
-The show streams on our YouTube channel as well as Facebook page making it easy to interact in real time.
+Join Pastor Zach, Creighton Vaughn, Justin (AKA Spice Daddy), and a rotation of different guys from the church for a conversational Bible study every Wednesday at 8 PM.
+The show streams on our YouTube channel as well as our Facebook page making it easy to interact in real time.
 On Thursday the audio is released on our podcast.
 You can learn more about the ministry of Outlaw Radio by visiting OutlawRadio.org.

 Free Coffee & Cereal Every Sunday: